Q&A: What are your obsessions outside of interactive?

 Laughter.
 Music.
 Theater.
 Social justice.
 Family Equality.
 Good books.
 Good friends.
 My little family.
 And breathing.

 Nancy's guided by a few simple, but telling, mottos: think strategically, act thoughtfully, and be a good human.

-She speaks extensively about work culture, entrepreneurship, social media, technology, and leadership and has been locally and nationally recognized for her role as owner and CEO of Clockwork.
-She's co-author of Interactive Project Management: Pixels, People, and Process (New Riders, 2012), serves as the Vice Chair on the National Board of Directors at The Family Equality Council, is on the Board of Trustees at Minnesota Public Radio, and is a member of the advisory board for the innovative entrepreneurial conference, Giant Steps.
+She serves as the Chair of the National Board of Directors at The Family Equality Council, is on the Board of Trustees at Minnesota Public Radio, is on the Open Twin Cities Advisory Board, and is a member of the advisory board for the innovative entrepreneurial conference, Giant Steps.
+She is also a member of the Women’s Presidents Organization and the Minnesota Women’s Economic Round Table.

 - Most Admired CEO, Minneapolis/St. Paul Business Journal

 - Ernst & Young Entrepreneur of the Year 2015 Upper Midwest Finalist

 - Minneapolis/St. Paul Business Journal Diversity in Business

 - Finance & Commerce’s Progress Minnesota

 - Minnesota Business Magazine’s Community Impact award finalist

 - Business Owner of the Year from NAWBO-MN (National Association for Women Business Owners — Minnesota Chapter)